 You must be an officer in the Air Force

 If you are between 17 to 21 years old, you can join the PMA and become a cadet of the most prestigious military school in the country today.
 Choose the Air Force as your branch of service.
 After graduation, you’ll be commissioned as a 2nd Lieutenant (2Lt) in the Philippine Air Force.
-To join the PMA, follow our guide on PMA Entrance Exam 2018 Date, Requirements, Coverage and Application Guide.
+To join the PMA, follow our guide on PMA Cadet Application Process.

 Must be recommended by your Commander

 Well, this is self-explanatory.
-It means you must have the approval and recommendation of your commanding officer before entering the PAFFS to take the Military Pilot Training.
+It means you must have the approval and recommendation of your unit commander before entering the PAFFS to take the Military Pilot Training.

 You must be physically and mentally fit

 Becoming a pilot in the Philippine Air Force is a very rewarding career.
 Once you got your wings, you can fly choppers, fixed-wing aircraft, turboprops, or jets.
 After your service in the military, you can join the civilian aviation industry as a commercial pilot.
 The Air Force is your cheap but longer route to your future aviation career.
-Goodluck and fly safe!
+Take the challenge and soar high!

 Credits to Pinoy Aviator